LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 MQL → SQL

-Indicates whether the leads reaching sales are genuinely valid.
-If this ratio is low, the problem is usually that leads are too cold or the audience isn't right.
+Tells you whether the leads reaching sales are genuinely valid.
+If this ratio is low, the leads are usually too cold or the audience isn't right.

 Pipeline generated